Health and Longevity Course for Dogs Chapter 10

 If you have ever watched an electrician or a telephone company technician putting together a switch panel, you know how complex it is.
-They are a hodge-podge of color-coded wires that makes ones’ head spin and when it comes to your dog's neck it is a thousand times more complex!
+They are a hodge-podge of colour-coded wires that makes ones’ head spin and when it comes to your dog's neck it is a thousand times more complex!

 It conducts nerve flow to ensure organ function and also contains guides, and shields many important structures.